The post-COVID phenomena :

 Practitioners are required to accept and abide by the Shifus’ (teachers’) instructions, the rules of the retreat, and the regulations of the retreat site in order to communally create an intense training environment and benefit from the teachers, your fellow practitioners, and the retreat site, as well as to advance your Zen practice.

-You will be asked to hand in your handsets, 3C devices, and watches when checking in to the retreat.
+You will be asked to hand in your handsets and 3C devices when checking in to the retreat.
 Your devices will be returned to you when you sign out of the retreat.

 We follow the code of silence during the Zen retreat.
 Practitioners are required to keep silent, not talk to others (not engage in unnecessary conversation), not use handsets or any 3C devices, not write any diary or note, and not read books, in order to focus your entire body and mind on your Zen practice.